Blackjacx/Development/ios-coding-guidelines.md

 1. **Use UITextView for multiline text.** If you follow this rule you get text selection and all the features of an UITextView for free.
 Be sure you set isEditable and isScrollable to `false`.
 1. **Localized-strings used in a framework F must be defined there.** If don't folow this rule, **F** depends on the target/module where the string is defined and thus is not modular/independent anymore.
 If e.g. another target/module uses a class of **F** that contains a localized string which is outside of **F** the translation could not be found.
 1. **Name selectors with the pattern on<action_name>** Having a unified pattern for naming selectors helps to make code understandable faster.
 The on* pattern is also used in other programming languages like JavaScript.
+1. **No file header.** Remove comment header for newly created files since it will be always outdated (copyright, spelling errors in file names, etc.).

+## UIView • UIVIewController Architecture

+These guidelines are meant to be used without Interface Builder and teach you how to work with views programmatically.

+1. **Use special function to setup and add EACH subview.** Setup each subview of a view or view controller in its own function!
+The Name of the function has to be `setup<property_name>`.
+This function should set all parameters necessary for the first setup.
+This includes `contentHuggingPriority` and `contentCompressionResistencyPriority`.
+It is called only once in init (UIView) or viewDidLoad (UIViewController).
+Right before the function returns add the view to its superview.
+This pattern turned out to be one of the cleanest structuring methods possible for the swift language.
+The advantage is that you have a clean interface of properties on top of the class which helps to recognize all subviews at one glance - in contrast of setting up views in a property closure.
+Furthermore you can use `self` since these functions are called after initialization.
+You have a clear overview of the adding order of subviews.
+Additionally you prevent one long function that sets up all properties of all subviews - typically init or viewDidLoad.
+Last but not least if you stick to this pattern it is much easier to understand the structure of the whole app since you'll find this pattern all over again.
+1. **Use special function to setup layout constraints.** Always use `func setupLayoutConstraints` to create constraints between all subviews!
+Call it right after the last subview setup* function in viewDidLoad (UIViewController) or init (UIView).
+This activates all layout constraints.
+1. **Never set `translatesAutoresizingMaskIntoConstraints` manually.** We have the functions `addTo()` and `addMaximizedTo()` which do that automatically.

 ## Access Qualifier